-Though the ambient air was not specifically sampled, the area is a dusty desert environment.
-For inhalational exposure to high levels of dust and particulate matter, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and particulate matter could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+Air quality: Although fine particulate matter less than 10 micrometers in diameter (PM10) was not evaluated for long-term risk due to no available health guidelines, and the overall long-term risk for exposure to inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}) was not evaluated due to insufficient data, the area was a dusty desert environment and conditions may vary.
+For inhalational exposure to high levels of dust, PM10, and PM{2.5}, such as during high winds or dust storms, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and particulate matter could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
-While the dust and particulate matter exposures are acknowledged, at this time there are no specific recommended, post-deployment medical surveillance evaluations or treatments.
-Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as occupational or specific personal dosimeter data) when assessing individual concerns.
+While the dust and particulate matter exposures and exposures to burn pit smoke were acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
+Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as occupational exposures or specific personal dosimeter data) when assessing individual concerns.

 Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).